 World War II was total war.
 The War was fought with conscript armies.
-Volunteer armies could not raise armies capabable of winning the War.
+Volunteer armies could not reach levels capable of winning the War.
 There was differences from country to country as to the age that youths and men were drafted.
 The age of the soldiers who fought the War is a topic that we have not yet addressed in detail.
-It is, however, an important topic that we hope to persue as HBC develops.
+It is, however, an important topic that we hope to pursue as HBC develops.
 All of the major combatant countries introduced drafts to create the massive military forces needed to fight the War.
 The age of men drafted varied from country to country.
-The widest age range was in Germany who began industung youths and older men when the War turned against them.
+The widest age range was in Germany who began inducting youths and older men when the War turned against them.
 Youths in all country could and did volunteer for military service.
 Normally one could volunteer at a younger age than one was drafted.

 boys under the age of 18 to die on active service.

 Canada entered World War II reluctantly to support Britain (1939).
 Prime Minister Mackenzie King insisted that Canada control its war effort, in contrast to its World war I experience.
 King at first believed that the French would prove a bulwark to the Germans and that hoped that Canada might only have to train aircrews and manufacture arms for the Allies.
 King and his important ally in Québec, Ernest Lapointe, promised that there would be no conscription for overseas service as had been introduced in World War I.